-In September 2016, we entered into an Exclusive and Co-Exclusive License Agreement, or the PolyBioCept Agreement, with PolyBioCept.
-PolyBioCept has filed two patent applications with claims related to a cytokine cocktail for use in expansion of lymphocytes, one of which has been abandoned.
+In September 2016, we entered into an Exclusive and Co-Exclusive License Agreement, or the PolyBioCept Agreement, with PolyBioCept has filed two patent applications with claims related to a cytokine cocktail for use in expansion of lymphocytes, one of which has been abandoned.
 Under the PolyBioCept Agreement, we received the exclusive right and license to PolyBioCept's intellectual property to develop, manufacture, market and genetically engineer TIL produced by expansion, selection and enrichment using a proprietary cytokine cocktail.
 We also received a co-exclusive license (with PolyBioCept) to develop, manufacture and market genetically engineered TIL under the same intellectual property.
 The licenses are for the use in all cancers and are worldwide in scope, with the exception that the uses in melanoma are not included for certain countries of the former Soviet Union.

 We paid PolyBioCept a total of \$2.5 million as an upfront exclusive license payment.
 We will also have to make additional milestone payments to PolyBioCept under the PolyBioCept Agreement if, and when, (i) certain product development milestones are achieved, (ii) certain regulatory approvals have been obtained from the FDA and/or the European Medicines Agency, and (iii) certain product sales targets are achieved.
 The milestone payments will be payable both in cash (U.S. dollars) and in shares of our common stock.
 If all the foregoing product development, regulatory approval and sales milestone payments are met, we will have to pay PolyBioCept an additional \$8.7 million and will have to issue to PolyBioCept a total 2,219,376 shares of unregistered common stock.
 In addition to these potential payments, we reimbursed PolyBioCept \$0.2 million in expenses related to the transfer of know-how and paid PolyBioCept \$0.1 million as a clinical trials management fee.
 We also agreed to separately engage PolyBioCept as a consultant to provide certain product development and research related services in a one-year agreement for up to \$0.2 million, subject to the consent of the Karolinska Institute to the services to be performed by its employees thereunder.
 Such consent was not granted, so this one-year services agreement was not entered into with PolyBioCept.
 The PolyBioCept Agreement has an initial term of 30 years and may be extended for additional five-year periods.
-We recognized \$0.2 million in costs associated with this agreement in the year ended December 31, 2017, while we recognized \$2.7 million in connection with this agreement in the year ended December 31, 2016, as research and development expense.
-The \$2.5 million upfront exclusive license payment was included in the \$2.7 million expensed during 2016.
+We recognized \$0.2 million in costs associated with this agreement in the year ended December 31, 2017, while we recognized \$2.7 million in connection with this agreement in the year ended December 31, 2017, while we recognized \$2.7 million in connection with this agreement in the year ended December 31, 2017, while we recognized \$2.7 million in connection with this agreement in the year ended December 31, 2017, while we recognized \$2.7 million in connection with this agreement in the year ended December 31, 2017, while we recognized \$2.7 million in connection